Register Login

 Resale Value: As energy efficiency becomes a top priority for buyers, homes with high-end sustainable features are likely to hold their value better and sell faster in the future.

-10. Looking Ahead: The Future Homes Standard 2025
+10. What is the Future Homes Standard 2025

 The biggest shift is yet to come.
 The Future Homes Standard (FHS), set to be introduced in 2025, will require all new homes to produce 75 to 80% fewer carbon emissions than those built under current standards.